ncoghlan/misc/notes/python_concepts/index.rst

 That book deal never went anywhere, so I asked for the copyright on the manuscript to be returned, and donated the draft to the PSF.
-Converting the ODF files to reStructuredText has been an idle thought ever since, but my motivation to do so had dropped ever low as the contents of the manuscript became increasingly out of date.
+Converting the ODF files to reStructuredText has been an idle thought ever since, but my motivation to do so has dropped ever lower as the contents of the manuscript become increasingly out of date.

 So, instead, this page will host an ad hoc series of articles that dive deep into some esoteric element of the Python language definition, and attempt to